-Buying new headphones seems easy at first but can get more complicated once you learn there are different headphone designs to choose from.
-Here we’re going into the differences between closed-back headphones and open-back headphones.
+Buying new headphones seems easy at first, but gets more complicated once you learn about different designs.
+Here you’ll learn about the differences between closed-back and open-back headphones.

 Headphone back design isn’t some marketing term that, in reality, doesn’t impact overall performance.
 On the contrary, there are advantages and disadvantages to both types.